Off-Beaten Paths to Discover in Czech Republic

 Františkovy Lázně is a spa town located in the Cheb District of Karlovy Vary.
 The mineral water contains high levels of dissolved carbon dioxide (carbonic bath), which is believed to improve a person’s cardiovascular system by decreasing blood pressure and improved blood circulation.

 Luhačovice, located at Zlín Region in Moravia, is also a spa town known their water to be a seawater that is naturally effervescent and with a high content of minerals, which is believed to treat diseases of the throat, liver, pancreas, and the stomach.
+You can also check this guide of fantastic Czech spa towns around.

 MEDIEVAL CASTLES TO EXPLORE